sdavar/sdavar.github.io/_pages/about.md

 ---

 Hi!
 I'm **Somayeh Davar**, a PhD Candidate in Computer Science at **Concordia University**, working in the Deep Learning for Medical Image Processing Lab under the supervision of Prof. Thomas Fevens.
-I previously completed my Master's degree from the Concordia Institute for Information Systems Engineering, where I worked as a Research Assistant under the supervision of Prof. Arash Mohammadi in the Intelligent Signal and Information Processing (I-SIP) Lab.
+I previously completed my Master's degree from the Concordia Institute for Information Systems Engineering, where I worked under the supervision of Prof. Arash Mohammadi in the Intelligent Signal and Information Processing (I-SIP) Lab.

 During the summer of 2024, I undertook a visiting research position at the CREATIS Lab, Biomedical Imaging Research Lab in France, where I had an opportunity to work with Prof. Thomas Grenier and the research team in CREATIS.
 As part of my doctoral training, I am enrolled in the NSERC-CREATE Surgical Innovation Program at McGill University.